 Oranges are also thought to be anti-inflammatory.
 This means that eating them regularly may help with regulating diabetes and may help to prevent heart disease in the long run.

-Do you know any interesting facts about the nutritional value of oranges we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about oranges nutrition?
+Share them in the comments below!